-Take part in out of school sports activities Go on trips to watch elite sports performance Visit local fitness establishments
+Take part in out of school sports activities, go on trips to watch elite sports performance & visit local fitness establishments

-Unit1 and 2 are assessed internally through non exam internal assessment and the synoptic unit 3 is assessed externally through a 90 minute written exam.
-The assessment approach for the internally assessed units in the qualification structure enables learners to receive feedback on their progress throughout the course as they provide evidence towards meeting the unit assessment criteria.
+Components 1 and 2 are assessed internally through non exam internal assessment and the synoptic component 3 is assessed externally through a 90-minute written exam.
+The assessment approach for the internally assessed components in the qualification structure enables learners to receive feedback on their progress throughout the course as they provide evidence towards meeting the assessment criteria.
 Evidence for assessment may be generated through a range of activities, including workplace assessment, role play, practical performance and verbal presentations.